whereswaldon/ledger.kak/README.md

 # ledger.kak

+> **THIS PROJECT IS DEPRECATED.
+Kakoune now includes builtin support for ledger file syntax and completions.

 An extremely crude implementation of ledgerfile account name autocompletion for the [kakoune](https://kakoune.org) editor.
 If your ledger file has the `.ledger` suffix, you should be fine.